EVORA-project/evora-ontology/models/docs/accessToPhysicalGeneticResource.md

 # Slot: access to physical genetic resource (accessToPhysicalGeneticResource)

-_Indicate if the biological part was produced with access to a physical genetic resource_
+_Indicate if the biological part was produced with access to a physical genetic resource._